CORRECTED-U.S. Treasury to sell stock in seven banks

 The Treasury said it expects to commence the auctions of preferred stock purchased through the Troubled Asset Relief Program, or TARP, on or about June 11.

-The seven banks are Ameris Bancorp, Farmers Capital Bank Corp, First Capital Bancorp Inc, First Defiance Financial Corp, LNB Bancorp Inc, Taylor Capital Group and United Bancorp Inc.
+The seven banks are Ameris Bankcorp, Farmers Capital Bank Corp, First Capital Bankcorp Inc, First Defiance Financial Corp, LNB Bancorp Inc , Taylor Capital Group and United Bankcorp Inc .

 So far, the government has recouped about $264 billion from its bank programs under TARP, the bailout initiative launched during the financial crisis, the Treasury said.